syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Auto Indentation

-The EditControl offers advanced text indentation support to suit the requirements of the user.
+Provides advanced text indentation support to suit the requirements of the user.
 The properties given in the following table can be used to customize the auto indentation settings of the EditControl.

 <table>
 <tr>